Moving home with Vodafone

 Keeping your current Vodafone broadband package

-Vodafone operates over the Openreach network used by BT and most other providers, so its services are widely available across the country.
-To double check that it is available at your new address, visit the availability checker on Vodafone’s website and key in your new postcode.
+Vodafone operates over the Openreach network that is used by BT and most other providers, so its services are widely available across the country.
+To double check that it is available at your new address, visit the availability checker on Vodafone’s website and type in your new postcode.

 Once you have established that it is available at your new address, you should get in touch with Vodafone as soon as possible, but at the latest, 30 days before your intended move date.
 If you have a Vodafone mobile, then you can call for free on 191, or call 0333 304 0191 from your landline (standard call charges will apply).
 Make sure you have your Vodafone account number or landline number to hand, along with your new address, and the date on which you intend to move.

 When you move, you will need to take your existing Vodafone router with you and reconnect it at your new address, using an existing Openreach socket.
 If you need help in reconnecting your router, Vodafone offers information on this on the website.

 When it comes to finances, you will be sent a final bill for your old address and a new one for your new address, but there should be no changes to your regular payments.